Fix and Optimize Database Performance Degradation

 DBA in a Single Window

-On the database management side, you can perform your database administration task in a single window.
-Upon accessing the management module, look at the left side pane of the screen.
+On the database management side, you can perform your database administration tasks in a single window.
+Upon accessing the management module, look at the left-side pane of the screen.
 Here, you will see a tree-like structure (see Red Box) where you can do the following:

 Most Popular